tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes.md

 Once the app is set up - following the documentation - you can run it with: `uvicorn main:app --host 0.0.0.0 --port 8001`, to serve it externally.
 ## IPs
 Find IP address on Linux: `ifconfig | sed -En 's/127.0.0.1//;s/.*inet (addr:)?(([0-9]*\.){3}[0-9]*).*/\2/p'`

-# Other Topics
-## Conciousness
-[Consciousness in AI](https://arxiv.org/abs/2308.08708).
-TODO: Fill out some notes on this Galileo's Error.
-TODO: Fill out some notes on this

 # PowerBI
 ## Slicers